 As you get ready to send your daughter or son off to college, we’re getting ready to help them grow from a new college student to a successful and motivated member of the working world.

 With that in mind, we know that each student develops differently, and there are different paths to academic and professional achievement.
-It’s why we created our Parent Guide for parents, as well as a variety of different programs and services for students, from Clifton Strengths Finder to the Center for Talent Development.
+It’s why we created our Parent Guide for parents, as well as a variety of different programs and services for students, from Clifton Strengths Finder to the Academic and Career Services Center.

 If at any time you have questions or concerns, please contact us or give us a call at 800-333-8506.